noaione/yuusha-shoukan-ln/sources/v06/chapter1.md

 filled with hostility.
 If she really puts her killing intent into it, it’s so powerful that it even surpasses Isis-san’s magic power of death...

-As I think about this, Alice holds out her hand...and creates a shining sphere in front of her hand.
+As I think about this, Alice holds out her hand... and creates a shining sphere in front of her hand.

 [...That’s why, Kaito-san.
 We will now... lend our magic power to you.]